 Please note that the Copy to Player function is not available in the App Store version of VinylStudio.[ Top ]

 There are two approaches to this: you can either have VinylStudio generate playlists, one per album, or you can import the MP3 files you have generated into Media Player's library directly.

 To create playlists, select the Create Playlists for Windows Media Player option from the File menu.
 VinylStudio will then generate a playlist for each album in your collection and store them in the following folder:

 (You can change this folder from the Settings dialog under the Options menu).

 You can then open or import these playlists into Media Player in the usual way.
 They have the advantage of maintaining the identity of the albums in your collection.

-To delete multiple albums at a time from your collection, select them in the list and then select Delete Selected Albums or Album Components from the menu under the More button.
+To delete multiple albums at a time from your collection, select them in the list and then select Delete Selected Albums or Album Components from the menu under the Actions button.

-If you have plenty of disk space, consider keeping your albums around.
-That way, you can always save your tracks again if you need them in another format, for example.[ Top ]
+If you have plenty of disk space, consider keeping your albums and recordings around.
+That way, you can always save your tracks again if you need them in another format, say.[ Top ]

 VinylStudio supports upto 5 'custom' status settings which you can use for whatever purpose you choose.
 You can give these names of your own by selecting 'Set Custom Album Status Names' from the Options menu.[ Top ]